LSSTDESC/desc-prod/doc/apps.md

 Version 0.1
 April 20, 2023

-DESCprod jobs are specified are specified with three strings: job type, config and howfig.
+DESCprod jobs are specified are specified with three strings: jobtype, config and howfig.
 The first two specify what to process and the last how to carry out the processing.
-The last two are config strings and the covention for those are specified in a [separate document](doc/configs.md).
+The last two are config strings and the convention for those are specified in a [separate document](doc/configs.md).

 DESCprod jobs are run as follows:
 * User issues the descprod-start-job command where